bradfordlemley/stated-library/README.md

 If you have a library with pieces of `state` scattered throughout various object properties, e.g. `this.isFetching`, and it needs to notify clients when these properties change, consider combining them into a single immutable managed `state` property and converting it into a `Stated Library`.

 Managing `state` using a `Stated Library` is a way to organize `state` within the library, and also provides some cool features for free, like time-travel debugging.

-# Ode to Redux
-Basically everything in `Stated Libraries` is informed by, borrowed from, or outright stolen from `Redux`.
-While many of the concepts used in `Redux` are brilliant, I personally find developing with `Redux` to be slow and painful compared to `Stated Libraries`, mainly due to: the boilerplate (action/reducer for every little thing), the inability to implement complex functionality (async) easily, the strange dependencies on external middleware, the inability to create a self-contained module, and the effort required to test all of the above.

 # Packages
 `Stated Libraries` consists of several packages: